 Ever since I could remember, I’ve always wanted to live in Italy.
 I tried in many ways to move here over the years and it hasn’t been easy.
 During times of immigration fiascoes, heartache, loneliness, and uncertainty, I’ve kept myself going by reminding myself that I had made it this far and wouldn’t let self-doubt turn me back.
 (You can read more about my moving abroad story here.)

 I’m finally here for good.
 As of December 2017, me and my Venetian partner Marituccio made the big move from London to Naples and we’re now living on the island of Ischia, where my mom is from.
 It’s been a long process, but every second was worth it and I’m so glad I’m living in a place where I want to be and know I don’t have to leave.
 You can read more about my experiences of moving back to Italy in my interview with Italy Magazine.

 I started the Limonata Lounge blog in 2014 while I was still living in London.
 It began as a way to feel closer to Italy and document the life that I was trying to create.
-In a way it’s still about that, but I also like to share with you all the things that I love about Italy and it’s history as well as help you discover the island of Ischia through the eyes of a local.
-I even offer personal outings where I can take you to some of my favourite places.
+In a way it’s still about that, but I also like to share with you all the things that I love about Italy and its history as well as help you discover the island of Ischia through the eyes of a local.

 I love writing, cooking, traveling, and making things and I hope that this site inspires you to follow that gut feeling and come to Italy.
 Thank you for stopping by!